Prime Day FAQ for Amazon Advertisers: Tips for Success

 Should I increase bids before Prime Day?

-If you increase bids, you might get a boost in traffic—but odds are this traffic will not be very valuable.
+If you increase bids, you might see a boost in traffic — but odds are this traffic will neither be very valuable nor convert to a sale.

 Want to learn more about bidding on Amazon?
 Learn the best Amazon bidding strategy here.